cqframework/cqf-ruler/test/README.md

-# test utility Plugin
+# test module

-This plugin provides cross-cutting test utility functions for other plugins
+This module provides supports developing tests for the cqf-ruler by providing various utility functions and scaffolding.
+This module should only ever depend on the `external` module and its dependencies (i.e. only on hapi classes) and modules referencing this one should only use it scoped as `test`